Si3pacz/ROS-Slackware/Readme.md

 ####Desktop-Full Install:
 *ROS, rqt, rviz, robot-generic libraries, 2D/3D simulators, navigation and 2D/3D perception*

-Note that if you choose this option you will need to install more dependencies on your own.
+Note that if you choose this option **you will need to install more dependencies on your own**.
 The guide on this repo will not fully work.

 ```